Sir-Corgi/workshop/Haddock3.md

 select paratope, (resi 31+32+33+34+35+52+54+55+56+100+101+102+103+104+105+106+151+152+169+170+173+211+212+213+214+216) color red, paratope
 ```
-Can you identify the H3 (heavy) loop? (the H3 loop is typically the longest loop)
+- Can you identify the H3 (the H3 (heavy) loop is typically the longest loop) loop?

 ```python
 show surface
 ```
 Are the paratope residues well-defined on the surface?

-*you can close this PyMOL session*
+*You can close this PyMOL session*

 ## 3.5 Identifying the antigens epitope
 You can use various tools to predict the epitope of the antigen or NMR chemical shift titration experiments to map the epitope site.
 I already have prepared the list: